neoarc/neoarc.github.io/_wiki/sfmb_betatest_how_to_make_parallax_background.md

 16. If you make a parallax background, then farbackground is basically just a preview.
 You have to includes all layers in one png, and if you want to save space, have an image size of 512x127.
 13. But these are also just the basics, there are still plenty of options in `Theme Version 2`.

-# Fin
+# Fin.
-If something is not understandable, DM to me(Marci599#6148), and if I available I will try to help.
+If something is not understandable, DM to author(Marci599#6148), and if I available I will try to help.